Dementia support, not gadget theatre

 Early-stage dementia focus

-The product concept is aimed at supporting independence for longer, while keeping carers informed before confusion turns into crisis.
+PAL is designed to support independence for longer, while keeping carers informed before confusion turns into crisis.

 Who it is for